liangcheng-yu/hyperlight/docs/how-to-use-flatbuffers.md

 ### Note about generated code

 Because we invoke `flatc` multiple times when generating the Rust code, the `mod.rs` generated in `./src/hyperlight_common/src/flatbuffers` is overwritten multiple times and will likely be incorrect.
 Make sure to manually inspect and if necessary update this file before continuing with your changes as certain modules might be missing.
+After fixing `mod.rs`, you might need to re-run `just fmt`, since it might not have applied to all generated files if your `mod.rs` was invalid.

 >`flatc` does support passing multiple schema files (e.g. it is possible to pass `.\src\schema\*.fbs`), so we could regenerate all the files each time a change was made, however that generates incorrect code (see [here](https://github.com/google/flatbuffers/issues/6800) for details).